Night Shift Rotation in Factories: Can Employers Require All Workers to Take Turns?

 Fully agreed with Keshav, you should first check the following:

 1. You should have permission to carry out 24/7 operations granted by the state government under Section 64(2)(d) of the Factories Act.
-The state government establishes rules and classifies factories based on the nature of work as continuous process.
+The state government establishes rules and classifies factories based on the nature of work as a continuous process.

 2. Form 11 (Notice of Period of Work) should be displayed at the factory, and a copy of the same should be submitted to the Chief Inspector of Factories or the designated authority for approval.